SrijanBadhya/Debsoc/Running the PES Debsoc.md

 (Srijan edit this later)
 Even 'interest' usually changes over time.
 Only after getting used to debate might you prioritize debate over other stuff.
-Sure it goes both ways, some people switch from pri
+Sure it goes both ways, some people switch from prioritizing debate to other stuff.
+But the only way to capture even people who potentially grow interest to debate later, is by having a low enough bar for that first while.
+(Idk, I'm not sure if I should even keep this paragraph).

 - We usually conduct round 1 across 3 days, so that people can come on any day according to their flexibility.
 - But when you scale it up to 250ish recruits, 100 have a chance of being available 2 out of the 3 days, 120 have a chance of being available 1 out of 3 days, and there are usually 30ish people unable to make it on one out of these 3 particular days.
 Even if something is just 10% likely, when you take a sample of 100 people, you get 10 people this event happens to.